 Figure 4.
 Azure Resource Manager.

 Figure 5.
-Azure clients connect to the Resource Manager RESTful API.
+Azure clients connect to the Azure Resource Manager RESTful API.

-While these clients connect to Resource Manager using the RESTful API, Resource Manager does not include functionality to manage resources directly.
+While these clients connect to Azure Resource Manager using the RESTful API, Azure Resource Manager does not include functionality to manage resources directly.
 Rather, most resource types in Azure have their own resource provider.

 Figure 6.
 Azure resource providers.

-Now that you have an understanding of how Resource Manager works, let's return to our discussion of how an Azure subscription is associated with the controls used by Azure Resource Manager.
-Before any resource management request can be executed by Resource Manager, a set of controls are checked.
+Now that you have an understanding of how Azure Resource Manager works, return to the discussion of how an Azure subscription is associated with the controls used by Azure Resource Manager.
+Before any resource management request can be executed by Azure Resource Manager, a set of controls are checked.